solarwinds/OrionSDK/README.md

 This project contains the samples, SWQL Studio graphical query tool, and PowerShell snapin for the SolarWinds Orion platform API.

+The Python client and sample code is in another repo: https://github.com/solarwinds/orionsdk-python.

 ## Installer

 You can download a pre-compiled [installer for the Orion SDK tools](https://github.com/solarwinds/OrionSDK/releases) from GitHub.

 ## Wiki

-Documentation for the API and SDK tools can be found in the the GitHub [OrionSDK wiki](https://github.com/solarwinds/OrionSDK/wiki/Alerts).
+Documentation for the API and SDK tools can be found in the the GitHub [OrionSDK wiki](https://github.com/solarwinds/OrionSDK/wiki).

 There is also generated reference documentation for the [Orion schema](http://solarwinds.github.io/OrionSDK/schema/).